Darah98/reading-notes/class-01.md

 { css } is the presentation layer
 ( js ) is the behaviour layer

-- To link HTML to JS:
+- To link HTML to JS:   in the HTML page.

 > **< Script src = " JS PAGE NAME > < / Script >**

-in the HTML page.

-**JS runs wherever found in the HTML page.** *Place Sensitive*
+**JS runs wherever found in the HTML page.** *It is Place Sensitive*

 [Go back to Homepage](README.md)